Mind and Philosophy

 <>

 Teilhard’s Omega Point clearly foreshadows contemporary techno-materialist depictions of the “Singularity”—that moment, soon to come according to many, that the interpenetrating powers of computation, artificial intelligence, robotics, biological engineering, and nanotechnology combine to produce an event horizon of novelty beyond which our projections cannot reach and before which our minds will crumble—that is, unless those minds reformat themselves to fit the fast onrushing mutation in the pace of material transformation—in other words, in space and time.
-Though there are compelling technological and even scientific reasons to imagine a convergence of productive forces beyond our ability to imagine, the Singularity—a fundamental bifurcation in planetary evolution—also possesses clear resmblances to more traditional apocalyptic and theological accounts of the end of history.
+Though there are compelling technological and even scientific reasons to imagine a convergence of productive forces beyond our ability to imagine, the Singularity—a fundamental bifurcation in planetary evolution—also possesses clear resemblances to more traditional apocalyptic and theological accounts of the end of history.

 What is particularly striking about Teilhard is that he boldly tries to bridge this resonant gap between mystical theology and evolutionary materialism.
 Teilhard’s Omega Point thus fuses two contradictory vectors of the Western spirit: the world-denying ascent toward transcendence and the absolute domination of material reality through technique.
 “God awaits us when the evolutionary process is complete: to rise above the World, therefore, does not mean to despise or reject it, but to pass through it and sublime it.”

 Teilhard’s appeal to Christians wrestling with the theory of evolution is clear.
-John Haught, a Roman Catholic theologian who aruges in a number of influential books that church teachings are not incompatible with Darwin, holds up Teilhard as a model for understanding how a purposeful God might be working through the apparently wayward, and sometimes obscenely cruel, development of material forms.
+John Haught, a Roman Catholic theologian who argues in a number of influential books that church teachings are not incompatible with Darwin, holds up Teilhard as a model for understanding how a purposeful God might be working through the apparently wayward, and sometimes obscenely cruel, development of material forms.
 The key for Haught, as for Teilhard, is consciousness: the world of human experience and its forms of understanding overlaps the objects and processes described by physics and information theory, but is not identified with them.
 The material world produced by Darwinian forces is thus layered with human meanings and perceptions exactly the way that Teilhard’s physical planet is layered with the noosphere.

 Here’s the paradox.
 By substantializing consciousness, by making it a real thing rather than a deluded afterimage of neurons, these Catholic accounts attempt to elude the reductive order of causation demanded by materialists who claim to speak for nothing but “the real thing.”
 But they have left themselves open to the charge.
 For by offering relatively thin accounts of consciousness, many materialists leave the elephant in the room—the elephant that is you, dear reader, you and your conscious experience, however fragile and fluctuating.